YuandaLiu-Hashed/Shakespeare-Project/README.md

 # Building the Project

 1. Download IntelliJ IDEA, community edition is fine
-2. Install Github (Github Desktop App recommended)
+3. Install Github (Github Desktop App recommended)
+4. Clone this repo to local
-3. Open the directory of this repo, and IntelliJ should recognize it.
+5. Open the directory of this repo, and IntelliJ should recognize it.

+# Play the Game

+Currently mouse interactions are not implemented.
+The 1, 2, 3, and 4 key are the A, B, C, and D choises, and the enter key is "NEXT".

 # Story System
 The story is generated once at the start of the program in the static function `buildGame` in `GameContent`.